 Expansive Encounters

 Expansive Encounters is a reciprocal exchange between Northern Rivers and Ōtautahi Christchurch.
-Over a four-week intensive, two Northern Rivers artists will participate in an immersive research and development opportunity to increase their professional practice within art in public spaces.
+Over a four-week intensive, two Northern Rivers artists participated in an immersive research and development opportunity to increase their professional practice within art in public spaces.

-Hosted in September 2023, artists will be supported to gain a deeper understanding of the cultural strands and values that have shaped art in public spaces in Ōtautahi Christchurch.
-The successful participants will generate innovative ideas, explore diverse practices, and deeply engage with the ecology of the public arena post-earthquake.
+Hosted in September 2023, artists were supported to gain a deeper understanding of the cultural strands and values that have shaped art in public spaces in Ōtautahi Christchurch.
+They were able to dive deep into innovative ideas, explore diverse practices, whole deeply engaging with the ecology of the public arena post-earthquake.

 Arts Northern Rivers has proudly partnered with host organisations Gap Filler, Life in Vacant Spaces, and Toi Otautahi.
 Each of these organisations played pivotal roles in arts recovery efforts following the 2011 earthquakes, and showcase their commitment to creative placemaking, community development, and urban design in the face of disasters.

-Following the completion of both exchange programs, a project symposium will be organised to bring together participants from both countries.
+We hope there will be an exchange, where the Northern Rivers in turn hosts artists from Ōtautahi Christchurch, after which a project symposium is planned to be organised in order to bring together participants from both countries.
 This symposium will provide an opportunity for engaging discussions on public art as a crucial strategy for renewal and recovery in communities and spaces.

 This project arose from the outcomes of the Creative Industries Recovery Forum where Public Art, First Nations Arts, and Dance/Physical Theatre were identified as three streams of focus.